Weekly Jobless Claims Surge to 14-Month High as Hurricane Helene Fallout Begins

 The reading topped the consensus estimate of 230,000.

 The fallout of Hurricane Helene could have fueled some of the higher-than-expected claims, as sizable increases were observed in Florida (9,377) and North Carolina (11,475).
-Other storm-affect states also registered higher claims, such as Kentucky (3,426), Tennessee (4,367), and Virginia (3,089).
+Other storm-affected states also registered higher claims, including Kentucky (3,426), Tennessee (4,367), and Virginia (3,089).

-Still, there were significant gains seen in California (43,072), Texas (14,765), New York (12,658), Pennsylvania (9,772), and Ohio (9,546).
+Still, there were significant gains in California (43,072), Texas (14,765), New York (12,658), Pennsylvania (9,772), and Ohio (9,546).

 Markets had penciled in a print of 1.83 million continuing jobless claims.

-The four-week average, which strips week-to-week volatility, edged up to 231,000, up from 224,250 in the prior week.
+The four-week moving average for initial claims, which strips week-to-week volatility, edged up to 231,000 from 224,250 in the prior week.

-Labor market data could be impacted in the coming weeks as the economic fallout from hurricanes Helene and Milton begins.“Typically, severe weather events have limited long-term impacts on GDP or employment,” Bill Adams, chief economist for Comerica Bank, said in a note emailed to The Epoch Times.
+“Typically, severe weather events have limited long-term impacts on GDP or employment,” Bill Adams, chief economist for Comerica Bank, said in a note emailed to The Epoch Times.
 “Employment, retail sales, and industrial production typically fall in areas hit by severe weather, then rebound quickly as rebuilding starts.”

 The recent bouts of labor action could impact short-term employment data, including the October jobs report, which will be released shortly before the Nov.
 5 presidential election.

-Boeing announced temporary furloughs of tens of thousands of employees.
+Boeing announced the temporary furloughs of tens of thousands of employees.
 Last month, about 33,000 machinists walked off the job.
 Although striking workers are ineligible for jobless benefits, a ripple effect could travel through supply chains and other markets.

-While thousands of dock and port workers walked off the job, it was only a three-day strike, helping the U.S. economy avert a disaster, though it remains to be seen if there was any significant harm to supply chains.
+While thousands of dock and port workers walked off the job, it was only a three-day strike, helping the U.S. economy avert a disaster, although it remains to be seen if there was any significant harm to supply chains.

 In recent months, there has been growing concern about a softening jobs market.
 Minutes from the September Federal Reserve policy meeting highlighted several participants expressing worries about various trends forming in the labor market.